 Albino lop rabbit Buster lives with another of our rescue rabbits, Hetty.
 He has severely impaired eyesight but he doesn’t let anything faze him.
-When he’s not snuggling up to Hetty, he loves munching on curly kale and greens.
-He’s partial to the odd tomato too.

 Micro pig Charlotte came to live at our sanctuary after her owners, who bought her as a pet, realised she was feral.
 She’s now free to run, root and dig with chum Wilbur.
 She’s an adorable little rascal who keeps our volunteers on their toes!

 Goat Edward was emaciated when he was found roaming the streets of East London.
 He now lives happily with the other goats in our spacious outside enclosures.

 Before this poor rabbit came to us she had spent her life in a cage on her own and had become rather aggressive.
 She now lives a happy life with her friend Buster.